-Developed by the University of Florida over nearly 40 years of research and trials, Q Medium Red Clover is distinct among red clover cultivars.
-Its weed-crushing combination of 2,4-D herbicide tolerance and early spring growth outcompete weeds for a higher quality pasture.
+Developed by the University of Florida over 40 years of research and trials, Q Medium Red Clover is distinct among red clover cultivars.
+Its weed-crushing combination of early spring growth and 2,4-D herbicide tolerance, outcompete weeds for a higher quality pasture.

-Q Medium Red Clover is the earliest maturing red clover known and had the highest first spring harvest compared to other commercially available cultivars in trials.
+Q Medium Red Clover is the earliest maturing red clover trailed and has the highest first cut dry matter yeild compared to other commercially available cultivars.